bigmlcom/bigmler/docs/tuning.rst

 performance of the model for a single category.
 This can be specially important in highly non-balanced datasets or when the cost function is mainly associated to one of the existing classes in the objective field.
-Using ``--optimize-category" you can set the category whose evaluation metrics you'd like to optimize
+Using ``--optimize-category`` you can set the category whose evaluation metrics you'd like to optimize

 .. code-block:: bash